Together-Java/ModernJava/src/operating_systems/abstractions.md

 # Abstractions

-The most important jobs of an operating system is to "abstract" over the hardware.
+The most important job of an operating system is to "abstract" over the hardware.

 You shouldn't need to know what brand network card you have in order